 The Chinese mainland:

-Outside the Chinese mainland: The maximum burstable QPS is 150,000.
+Outside the Chinese mainland: maximum burstable QPS is 150,000.

-Function Plan: Function plans range from Standard to Enhanced, corresponding to different mitigation capabilities, policy configuration quotas, and performance optimization levels.
-For more information, see Differences between the Standard and Enhanced function plans.
+Function Plan: Function plans range from Standard to Enhanced, corresponding to different mitigation capabilities, numbers of policy configurations, and performance optimization levels.
+For more information, see Differences between Standard and Enhanced function plans.

 Standard: